OmarCloud20/CDKTF-Tutorial/README.md

 )
 ```

 - Creating a Lambda function requires creating an IAM role.
 Therefore, we will create an IAM role first.
 We will also attach the `AWSLambdaBasicExecutionRole` AWS managed policy to the IAM role.
 This policy allows the Lambda function to write logs to CloudWatch.
-Refer to AWS documentation for more information about the [AWSLambdaBasicExecutionRole](https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html#:~:text=June%2017%2C%202022-,AWSLambdaBasicExecutionRole,-%E2%80%93%20Lambda%20started%20tracking) policy.
+Refer to the AWS documentation for more information about the [AWSLambdaBasicExecutionRole](https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html#:~:text=June%2017%2C%202022-,AWSLambdaBasicExecutionRole,-%E2%80%93%20Lambda%20started%20tracking) policy.

 The `assume_role_policy` argument is the policy that grants permission to assume the IAM role, which requires a JSON string.
 The JSON string is the policy document that grants permission to assume the IAM role.
 The final snippet of code should look like this: